-Over a dozen of the large Swallowtail butterflies call Wyoming home.
+Wyoming butterflies also count over a dozen of the large Swallowtail butterflies.

 The Canadian Tiger Swallowtail has the most limited range in the northwest corner of the state.
 Otherwise the other species have a broad, although no often a state wide range.
 In any event, Wyoming surely is swallowtail butterfly country.

 That’s good news for tourists.
 They often live around residential areas, so visitors can often see them around their hotels as well as around the tourist attractions.
 The picture shows an Indra Swallowtail butterfly.